turboflakes/suno/README.md

   -V, --version                        Print version
 ```

-Or to know about a specific subcommand, for example:
+Or to know the options available under a specific subcommand:

 ```bash
 suno polkadot --help